dylan-profiler/visions/docsrc/source/visions/getting_started/extending.rst

 Another option is to create a new type based on an existing type.
 This is useful for small changes, such as adding a single relation.

-Each type has the method `evolve_extend_relations` for this purpose.
+Each type has the method `evolve_type` for this purpose.

 .. code-block:: python
    :caption: Add a inference relation from integer to datetime (YYYYMMDD)